 engagement team conduct the root cause analysis.
 Their task is to identify issues relating to audit quality.
-They evaluate engagement They consider factors such as technical knowledge, supervision and and training, among others.
+They evaluate engagement review, professional scepticism, engagement resources, behaviours and training, among others.
 Following root cause analysis, we prepare an Audit Quality Improvement Plan that outlines the actions required to address the factors contributing to the engagement review results.